lapnd/httdes.github.io/freedom.md

 They have two main series of CPU called **E300** (rv32gc) and **U500** (rv64gc).
 The way they structured them are similar.
 They used three kind of scala files, i.e., *Shell* file, *Configs* file, and *Design* file, to create a system.

- - **The *Configs* file** is used as a configuration file for the CPU, and it's usually fixed for multiple designs.
- - **The *Design* file** is an extension upon the *Configs* file.
-In the *Design* file, all of the modules are called and connected.
-The *Design* file is also usually fixed for multiple platforms.
- - **The *Shell* file** is like a top file where all of the IOs are declared.
-They usually have one *Shell* file for each platform.

 <table>
   <tr>
     <th>File</th>